 How to Make a Pork Picnic Roast in the Slow Cooker

 This is an extremely easy pork roast to make in the slow cooker.
-I looked up many different recipes online for picnic roasts.
-This was the fist time I have ever made one and I was unsure of how to prepare it.
-This is my combination of the recipes that I found with what I had in my pantry.
-It is very tasty and moist and will make fantastic BBQ as leftovers.
+I studied many different recipes for picnic roasts.
+This is a combination of the recipes I found and was influenced by what I had in my pantry.
+It is very tasty and moist and makes fantastic BBQ as leftovers.
 I cannot wait for a BBQ sandwich, and wish I had some coleslaw right now to go with it!

 - 6-8 green onions, chopped

 - 1/2 cup brown sugar

 - 2 tablespoons honey

 - Spray the slow cooker with a light coating of non-stick spray.
 Chop the onions and place in the slow cooker.
 Cut off the skins of the garlic cloves and cut lengthwise into slivers.
 Put about 2 cloves worth in the bottom of the crock pot with the onions.